-The church keeps its original plan of apsidal chancel and lower porticus, a form of transept that is not quite at the east end of the nave.
-It is thus not fully cruciform and the lack of a fourth arch on the western side shows a crossing tower was never intended, making it closer to the plan of Bishopstone, East Sussex, than to a church like Stow, Lincolnshire, a C11 church which has a full crossing.
-The precise date of Bishopstone is controversial but Ralegh Redford believed it to be C8 or C9 and the existence there of porticus led him to suggest a similar date for Worth, at least as regards the plan (8 p137); however, the weight of the evidence points to the C11.
+The church keeps its original plan of apsidal chancel and lower north and south porticus, a form of transept that is not quite at the east end of the nave; in this case the two are not quite opposite each other, though this could be due to an error in laying out the foundations.
+The plan is thus not fully cruciform and the lack of a fourth arch on the western side shows a crossing tower was never intended, making it closer to the plan of Bishopstone, East Sussex, than to a church like Stow, Lincolnshire, a C11 church which has a full crossing.
+The precise date of Bishopstone is controversial but Ralegh Redford believed it to be C8 or C9 and the existence there of porticus led him to suggest a similar date for Worth, at least as regards the plan (8 p137); however, the weight of the evidence points to the C11, not least the pilaster-strips which are a special feature.
 The builders were probably not local; perhaps they were royal craftsmen.

-Much supporting evidence for a C11 date is provided by the fabric.
-Despite extensive restoration, amounting in part to rebuilding, old drawings show this was mostly done carefully.
-The nave has tall, relatively narrow proportions and both porticus and the lower parts of the walls of the south nave and chancel have plain pilaster-strips, rising from a plinth of two steps, whilst the Sharpe Collection drawing (1805) shows pilasters on the east wall of the south porticus only at the top.
-They now extend down to the plinth, but a blocked recess inside (now containing a smaller plain pointed opening) suggests the former presence of an apse which has been called C13 (3 p12).
+The fabric provides much further supporting evidence for a date no earlier than the C11 date.
+This is despite extensive restoration, amounting in part to rebuilding, but old drawings show this was mostly done carefully.
+The nave has tall, relatively narrow proportions and both porticus and the lower parts of the walls of the south nave and chancel have plain pilaster-strips, rising from a plinth of two steps.
+One change is that whilst the Sharpe Collection drawing (1805) shows pilasters on the east wall of the south porticus only at the top, they now extend down to the plinth.
+However, a blocked recess inside (now containing a smaller plain pointed opening) suggests the former presence of an apse in this position which has been called C13 (3 p12).
 In view of the round head a rather earlier date seems preferable, if indeed it is not part of the original structure.

-The upper parts of nave and chancel are separated by a string-course, the top of which in the nave is chamfered.
-Here, it acts as sill for pairs of round-headed lights, the heads of which have through-stones, separated by a bulbous pilaster on a square base with a heavy square abacus.
+The upper parts of nave and chancel are separated by a string-course, the top of which in the nave is chamfered, though it may originally have had a square profile (BE(W) p725).
+This acts also as a sill for pairs of round-headed lights, the heads of which have through-stones, separated by a bulbous pilaster on a square base with a heavy square abacus.
 Such double windows are commoner in towers, though there are others in walls at Brixworth, Northamptonshire and Wing, Buckinghamshire (Baldwin Brown p364).
 The combination of features points to the mid-C11, i e pre-Conquest, though a blocked single window in the south porticus, its head formed from a single stone, could of itself be late C11.
 The north side of the nave lacks pilasters and is faced in ashlar.
-This could have been done at a later date, though the reason is hard to guess, or alternatively, there were adjacent buildings (4 p241).
+This could have been done at a later date, possibly because there were originally adjacent buildings (4 p241).
 The tall (14ft) and much restored rere-arch of the south doorway remains, though its jambs were cut away and the top blocked when the present C13 doorway was inserted.
 The equivalent on the north side is less restored, but its lowest part has disappeared.
 The height of the rere-arches could suggest that only the lower part of the door was opened, beneath a fixed wooden tympanum (7 p12).
 The purpose of the row of corbels at the top of the nave walls is uncertain.

 The church is a rarity as its C11 basic groundplan was never altered and later changes were confined to details.
 The earliest such surviving work dates from the later C13.
 As well as the moulded south doorway within the C11 one, there is a similar west one, with brackets each side for a vanished porch.
 The double south west lowside of the chancel is of the same period, though now a copy, and the end walls of both porticus were rebuilt, as the lack of a string-course shows.
 The rebuilt wall in the north one has only a trefoil-headed lancet, presumably as it had to bear the weight of the belfry.
 That to the south, though now C19, has a three-light traceried window (its form confirmed by the Sharpe drawing).
 At this time, if not earlier, the eastern apse of this porticus was removed and replaced by the pointed recess already noted, which was probably for a monument or altar; the lower part of this is chamfered with stops.
 There is a narrower one in the same position in the north porticus,but though its original form is obscured by the construction of the C19 tower, it was probably similar.